A variable containing a string does not need quotes

 several arguments are here

-We need to apply bash-like defensive quotes only for variables that are known to contain several items.
+We need to apply bash-like defensive quotes only for variables where we know that they contain more than one item.
 Special semantics apply to path-like variables.
-One of these variables is, of course, PATH itself.
+One of these variables is PATH itself.
 Note the difference between the two expansions:

 $ count $PATH